Justin Torres: Career

 In 2010, Torres received his master's degree from the Iowa Writers' Workshop.
 He was a 2010–2012 Stegner Fellow at Stanford University.

 He was a recipient of the Rolón Fellowship in Literature from United States Artists.
 In the summer of 2016, Torres was the Picador Guest Professor for Literature at the University of Leipzig's Institute for American Studies in Leipzig, Germany.
 He is a former dog walker and a former employee of McNally Jackson, a bookstore in Manhattan.
 Torres is currently an associate professor of English at the University of California, Los Angeles.

 He has published short fiction for The New Yorker, Granta, Harper's, Tin House, Glimmer Train, The Washington Post, and other publications, as well as non-fiction for The Advocate and The Guardian.

 A film adaptation of We the Animals, directed by Jeremiah Zagar, premiered in 2018 at the Sundance Film Festival, where it won the Next Innovator Prize.

 Awards and honors

-Torres' first novel, We the Animals (Houghton Mifflin Harcourt, 2011), won an Indies Choice Book Awards (Adult Debut Honor Award) and was also a Publishing Triangle Award finalist and an NAACP Image Award nominee (Outstanding Literary Work, Debut Author).
+Torres's first novel, We the Animals (Houghton Mifflin Harcourt, 2011), won an Indies Choice Book Awards (Adult Debut Honor Award) and was also a Publishing Triangle Award finalist and an NAACP Image Award nominee (Outstanding Literary Work, Debut Author).
 The novel also won the 2012 First Novelist Award.

 Torres was named by Salon.com as one of the sexiest men of 2011.
 In 2012, the National Book Foundation named him among their "5 Under 35" young fiction writers.

 His 2023 novel Blackouts, a historical fiction dealing with queer identity and suppression of LGBT culture, won the 2023 National Book Award for Fiction and was shortlisted for the 2024 Lambda Literary Award for Gay Fiction and the 2024 Orwell Prize for Political Fiction.
 In 2025, the novel made longlist for the International Dublin Literary Award.

 Torres received a Guggenheim Fellowship in 2024.